0x7a6d73636f65/status/content/issues/2024-02-13-firewall-degradation.md

 ---

 - **2024-02-14**
+  - *4:10PM* - The issue has been assigned an internal case number with our vendor; further diagnosis is being done.
   - *3:44PM* - Support Engineer states issue likely software related; working with another team to further diagnose.
   - *3:27PM* - Outage cleared.
   - *3:19PM* - Outage due to card reboot.